xo/usql/README.md

 # About usql

-usql is a universal command-line interface for working with SQL databases.

-usql provides a universal command-line interface for the following databases:
+usql is a universal command-line interface for working with SQL database.
+It provides a command-line interface for:
 PostgreSQL, MySQL, Oracle, SQLite, Microsoft SQL Server, Microsoft ADODB (Windows only), and others.

-The goal is to eventually have usql be a drop in replacement for PostgreSQL's `psql` command, with all the bells/whistles, but with the added benefit of working with multiple databases.
+The goal is to have usql a replacement for PostgreSQL's `psql` command, with the additional benefit of working with multiple databases.

 #### [Releases](https://github.com/knq/usql/releases)

-## Installing
+## Installation

 Install in the usual Go way: